Add 5k monitor support / Provide dedicated resolution option in the game

 The third option is to implement some sort of option where the user can pick a scaling option that best suits the resolution they are playing with; on 4K/UHD, somewhere between the two current options:- tiny and humongous."

-#3 Updated by Beleg Cuthalion almost 2 years ago
+#3 Updated by Beleg Cuthalion about 2 years ago

 I have been testing this with my 4k notebook screen with windows 10 ... some thoughts and proposals: